TAJIKISTAN: "I do not know what the Mandela Rules are"

 Prison authorities have repeatedly denied seriously ill Jehovah's Witness prisoner of conscience Shamil Khakimov the specialised medical treatment he needs.
 The 70-year-old has a bad leg "which smells like rotten meat" and has had coronavirus symptoms.
 The UN Mandela Rules for prisoners' treatment say medical decisions must be made by doctors, and the UN Human Rights Committee and the UN Committee against Torture have both called for Tajikistan to implement the Rules.
 Yet the prison governor told Forum 18: "I do not know what the Mandela Rules are."
 A Supreme Court official similarly denied knowledge of the Mandela Rules.

-Prisoner of conscience Khakimov was in September 2019 jailed for seven years, six months for allegedly "inciting religious hatred".
+Prisoner of conscience Khakimov was in September 2019 jailed for seven years, six months for allegedly "inciting religious hatred" (reduced in summer 2020 under amnesty by two years, three months).
 Part of the prosecution was based on his possession of a widely-used Tajik translation of the Bible (see below).

 In January 2021, the prison authorities removed prisoner of conscience Khakimov from the prison medical unit and sent him back to the ordinary cells, where other prisoners have verbally attacked him for having "a leg which smells like rotten meat" (see below).